Access Monash Mentoring

 - Make new friends and expand your network

-- Be an Australian or New Zealand citizen, be an Australian permanent resident or hold a Permanent Humanitarian visa, a Safe Haven Enterprise visa, a Temporary Protection visa or a Bridging visa A or E
+- Be an Australian or New Zealand citizen, or holder of an Australian permanent resident or permanent humanitarian visa

 - Attend an Access Monash partner school

-- Be the first in your family to attend university, OR attend an under-represented school, OR have a low income, OR be an Indigenous Australian, OR live in a low socio-economic area
+- Be an Indigenous Australian, have a low income, or live in a regional or low socio-economic area

 - Have your application endorsed by your school